BrandonJChan/Brandon_Portfolio/README.md

 - The data used was every single song I listening to in a four-month period, the number of times I played each song, and each song's audio features (danceability, energy, loudness, etc.)
   - Predicted the number of plays for each song
 - In search of the highest performing model, optimized K-Nearest Neighbors, Ridge, and Random Forest Regressors for minimizing Mean Squared Error
+- Used model to reccomend songs from my "Release Radar" playlist, a Spotify-generated playlist containing recently-released songs

 ## Fake News Detection